huaminghuangtw/Evergreen-Notes/Permanent-Notes/focus-is-about-saying-no.md

 laser/hyper-focus requires ruthless [prioritization](Prioritization.md)

+---

 Focus is the art of knowing what to ignore.

+---

 A focused fool can accomplish more than a distracted genius.

+---

+It’s better to have one bird in your hand than a thousand in the woods.

+---

 You’d rather have one sharp knife than 1,000 dull ones.